agoose77/phd-thesis/content/2607-silicon-calibration.md

 width: 800px
 align: center
 ---
 A schematic diagram of the charge-carrier distribution across a P-N junction.
 Additional graphs show the charge, field, and electric potential, across the junction.
+Figure by TheNoise, distributed under a [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license.
 :::